BGDlab/Locutus/README.md

-Likewise, as more modules standardize upon and utilize a shared infrastructure (e.g., eventually a `<module>_MANIFEST_STATUS` table for each module, not just for the Aperio and DICOM modules), more and more of this infrastructure handling can be provided by Locutus' [`./main_locutus.py`](./main_locutus.py) itself.
+Likewise, as more modules standardize upon and utilize a shared infrastructure (e.g., eventually a `<module>_MANIFEST_STATUS` table for each module, not just for the DICOM De-ID modules), more and more of this infrastructure handling can be provided by Locutus' [`./main_locutus.py`](./main_locutus.py) itself.